fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_lb_sandwich.md

 Cloud function is used to manage FGT synchronization and inject license into FGT.

 `function_ip_range` is used by cloud function.
 This IP range needs to end with "/28" and cannot be used by any other resources.
+A static route will be created in the FGT that routes data destined for `cloud_function.function_ip_range` to port1.

 `license_source` is the source of your license.
 If your `image_type` ends with "byol" (bring your own license), you need to specify your license source here.
 Possible values are
 - "none": Don't inject licenses to FGTs.